Thursday, September 13, 2007

 The unwanted groups have been big enough that political pressure brought a succession of unplanned and erratic compromises, which have at least one thing in common.
 They create separate programs with separate bureaucracies that create lots and lots of administrative jobs.
 In the public realm we have Medicaid, which is health care for the unwanted poor.
 Medicaid is a federal program with federal guidelines but it is administered through 50 state bureaucracies.
 The law includes authority for the states to customize their programs so Medicaid is different from one state to another.

 Also in the public realm, we have health care for the unwanted retired and elderly, which is Medicare.
 Medicare is also a federal program, but it is administered state by state with separate administrative contractors processing claims.
-Medicare does not cover an entire bill so private insurance companies sell Medigap policies to millions so one hospital visit or one physicians service visit can generate two bills and brings action at two bureaucracies.
+Medicare does not cover an entire bill so private insurance companies sell supplemental advantage plans formerly known as Medigap policies to millions so one hospital visit or one physicians service visit can generate two bills and brings action at two bureaucracies.

 Using the new system required a delicate judgment by medical venders.
 Will the patient have the money and the willingness to pay?
 If the vender does not accept assignment and then cannot get full and timely payment from their patients, collection can take lots of staff time or bills may have to go to collection agencies.
 For anyone who has worked to decipher an Explanation of Medicare Benefits form it is easy to understand Medicare generated job creation in collection agencies.